 Salton Waterfalls are a privately owned waterfall in the middle of the island, near Emerald Pool.

 There’s no sign marking the entrance to this waterfall.
 We just followed Google Maps, which brought us to a teal-colored house.
-There was a woman sitting outside, so we talked to her and as it turns out, she owns the property the waterfall is on.
-We paid her 26 ECD (9 USD) for two people, and she gave us directions down.
+A woman was sitting outside, so we talked to her, and as it turns out, she owns the property the waterfall is on.
+We paid her 26 ECD (9 USD) for two people, and she gave us directions.

 You can either walk or drive the road to the waterfall to a certain point, but you’ll definitely want a 4×4 as this road is full of rocks.
 Eventually, the road got too bad to drive on, so we parked the car and walked another 10 minutes down to the waterfall.

-There’s a wooden viewing platform and you can also swim here, although the current is very strong!
+There’s a wooden viewing platform, and you can also swim here, although the current is powerful!